weaviate/weaviate-io/_posts/blog/2022-11-15-tutorial-backup-and-restore-in-weaviate.md

 ---
 Maintaining data integrity is one of the key goals for database users.
 So it should come as no surprise that backing up the data is an important part of database best practices.

-Although it has always been possible to back up Weaviate data, doing so used to required many manual and inelegant steps.
+Although it has always been possible to back up Weaviate data, doing so used to require many manual and inelegant steps.
 So, we have introduced a [backup feature](/developers/weaviate/current/configuration/backups.html){:target="_blank"} in Weaviate `v1.15` that streamlines the backup process, whether it be to a **local file system** or to a **cloud storage provider**.

 If you have not yet had a chance to use this cool feature, don't worry!
 This tutorial will show you how to use this feature to back up your data and restore it to another Weaviate instance.